inoxlang/inox/internal/core/README.md

 <details>
 <summary>Note</summary>
-Obviously the context knowns nothing about HTTP requests, Websocket Connections and all other IO operations.
+Obviously the context knowns nothing about HTTP requests, Websocket Connections and all other types of IO operations.

 The module informs the context with a simple call:
 ```
-context.Take("<simultaneous websocket connection limit>", 1)
+context.Take(<simultaneous websocket connection limit>, 1 token)
 ```
 </details>